getreu/tp-note/docs/source/tpnote--manpage.md

 ## Convert a text file into a Tp-Note file

-Consider the content of the following text file '`Ascii-Hangman -- A game for children.md`' whose creation date is 13 March 2022:
+Consider the content of the following text file '`Ascii-Hangman--A game for children.txt`' whose creation date is 13 March 2022:

     A little game designed for primary kids to revise vocabulary in classroom.

-To convert the text file into a _Tp-Note_ file type:
+To convert the text file into a Tp-Note file type:

 ```bash
 > tpnote --add-header --batch "Ascii-Hangman--A game for children.txt"
 ```

-Note that '`--add-header`' flag is actually not necessary, as the feature is enabled by default through the configuration file variable '`[arg_default] add_header = true`'.
+NB: the '`--add-header`' flag is actually not necessary, as it is enabled by default through the configuration file variable '`[arg_default] add_header = true`'.

 As a result of the above command, Tp-Note converts the filename into: